jakemiller13/Portfolio/README.md

 This is a collection of projects which I am either particularly proud of, or that I feel showcase particular skillsets.
 I will give a brief description of each of the projects below and why I have specifically chosen them.

+For 2020, my goal is to complete one new project every month.
+Each project will use a new concept, technology, language, etc.

+### January: Food Desert Investigation
+I use a logistic regression model to gain an understanding of which demographics are most affected by food deserts.

+---
+## Previous Projects

 ### Query_Script
 This is a Bash script I wrote for the midterm project in Intro to Data Science Management in my RIT Master's program.
 I am particularly proud of this project because I had no familiarity with Bash prior to this project.
 I taught myself in a couple of weeks and received a perfect score on the project.